Blackridge Film

 Not thinking about cleaning access.
 Pattern-cut films have edges and transitions that accumulate dust and are harder to clean than smooth film or bare glass.
 In commercial environments with high cleaning frequency, the pattern spec needs to account for maintenance.

-Interior frosted film in a controlled environment — air-conditioned space, no direct exterior exposure — lasts eight to twelve years with normal cleaning.
+Interior frosted film in a controlled environment.
+Air-conditioned space, no direct exterior exposure.
+Lasts eight to twelve years with normal cleaning.
 The film ages uniformly, so there's no visible degradation until the end of its life.
-When it's time to replace, the old film is removed (typically with a steamer and careful scraping) and new film is installed on the clean glass.
+When it's time to replace, the old film is professionally removed (typically with a steamer and careful scraping) and new film is installed on the clean glass.

 The Design Case